openstack/ironic-specs/specs/approved/driver-composition-reform.rst

 * Create a new table ``conductor_hardware_interfaces`` to hold the relationship between conductors, hardware types and available interfaces.
 A warning will be issued on conductor start up, if it detects that other conductors have a different set of interfaces for the same enabled *hardware type*.
+This will also track the default interface for each hardware type and interface type combination.

   This situation is inevitable during live upgrades, so it must not result in an error.
 However, we will document that all conductors should have the same